 Focus and Scope

-ICCT’s Research Papers and Policy Briefs are published on a rolling basis.
-Both outlets seek to provide a unique platform for both established and upcoming scholars, academics and professionals working to develop insights, policies and best practices relevant for understanding, preventing and responding to terrorism and violent extremism.
+ICCT’s Research Papers, Policy Briefs and Perspectives are published on a rolling basis.
+Both outlets seek to provide a unique platform for both established and upcoming scholars, academics, and professionals working to develop insights, policies, and best practices relevant for understanding, preventing, and responding to terrorism and violent extremism.
 Contributors are especially encouraged to:

 - Write with both academics and policy makers/practitioners in mind as potential end-users of the insights or data presented;

 - Combine theoretical and conceptual work with empirical insights, particularly those derived from primary sources;